 Gareth joined Watsi on October 17th, 2018.
-Seven months ago, Gareth became the 4467th member to automatically support a new Watsi patient every month.
-Since then, 754 more people have become monthly donors!
-Gareth's most recent donation traveled 5,300 miles to support Ka Nyaw, a woman from Burma, to fund a CT scan.
+One year ago, Gareth became the 4467th member to automatically support a new Watsi patient every month.
+Since then, 1,452 more people have become monthly donors!
+Gareth's most recent donation traveled 6,200 miles to support Rithy, a kindergartner from Cambodia, to fund a mastoidectomy to restore his hearing.

 Ka Nyaw is a 28-year-old woman from Burma.
 Three days ago, she was involved in a motor bicycle accident and had sustained head trauma.
 She complained about severe headache and dizziness.
 Doctors want Ka Nyaw to undergo a CT scan, a procedure in which x-ray images taken from several angles are combined to produce cross-sectional images of the body.
 This scan will hopefully help doctors diagnose her condition and formulate an appropriate treatment plan.
 Our medical partner, Burma Children Medical Fund, is requesting $414 to cover the cost of Ka Nyaw's CT scan and care, scheduled for May 23.
 Her husband says, "We had already discussed plans to start a family.
 We want to save up money to start a small business and for our children's education."